WHO Public Inspection Reports (WHOPIRs)

 Note: A WHOPIR is the property of the World Health Organization and may not be copied, reproduced, abstracted, edited, translated, distributed or used in any way, without the prior written authorization of WHO.
 In no event may this report be used for any commercial and/or promotional purposes.
 Copies of the complete inspection reports can be requested from the relevant individual manufacturer, CRO or QCL.

-(1) As part of regulatory flexibilities taken in response to the COVID-19 pandemic, all WHOPIRs who became older than 3 years in 2019, 2020 and 2021 will remain on this webpage, provided that the sites are still considered to be GMP compliant and/or that it was not replaced by a more recent WHOPIR on this webpage.
+(1) As part of regulatory flexibilities taken in response to the COVID-19 pandemic, all WHOPIRs published since 2018 onwards will remain on this webpage, provided that the sites are still considered to be GMP compliant and/or that it was not replaced by a more recent WHOPIR on this webpage.
 Further to this, the approach is taken as a result of a significant reduction in the number of onsite inspections being performed, due to travel restrictions resulting from the COVID-19 pandemic.
 This regulatory flexibility will be applied until full resumption of onsite inspection activities by WHO PQT: Inspection Services and may be revoked without further notice.